-Market risk is the risk that changes in market factors, such as interest rates, currency and other price risks will affect the Trust's income or the fair value of its holdings of financial instruments.
+Market risk is the risk that changes in market factors, such as interest rates, currency and other price risks will affect the Trust's income or the fair value of its holdings of financial instruments and investments in associates.
 The objective of market risk management is to manage and control market risk exposure within acceptable parameters, while optimizing the return.

-The Trust's strategy for the management of market risk is driven by the Trust's investment objective which is to invest in a diversified portfolio of mortgages on real property located within Canada and the United States that preserves capital and generates returns in order to permit the Trust to pay quarterly distribution to its unit holders.
+The Trust's strategy for the management of market risk is driven by the Trust's investment objective which is to invest in a diversified portfolio of mortgages on real property and development projects within Canada and the United States that preserves capital and generates returns in order to permit the Trust to pay quarterly distribution to its Unitholders.